 The Second Series, Nadi Shodana, awakens the internal breath, by teaching us to balance openness and stability.
 In this course, we study the flow of the internal breath across the complete arc of the Second Series.
 We explore the details of postural alignment while learning modifications and strategies for working with difficult postures.
 The course is appropriate for anyone who has started the Second Series formally in the Mysore setting.

-At the Yoga Workshop, we offer many opportunities for further study, beyond our regularly scheduled classes.
-These include special and advanced workshops, practice intensives, and retreats in inspiring locations.
-Mary and Richard, our founders, mentors and senior teachers, offer regular intensives at the Yoga Workshop, including their highly respected month-long intensive for yoga teachers.
+At the Yoga Workshop, we offer many opportunities for further study, beyond our regularly scheduled classes and courses.
+These include special workshops, practice intensives, and retreats in inspiring locations.
+Mary and Richard, our founders, mentors and senior teachers, offer regular intensives at the Yoga Workshop as well, including their highly respected month-long intensive for yoga teachers.
 You can read more about their intensives here.